anfroholic/micropython/docs/library/machine.CAN.rst

    - ``CAN.RECOVERING`` -- the controller is under recover from bus-off state;

-.. method:: CAN.info([list])
+.. method:: CAN.info()

    Get information about the controller's error states and TX and RX buffers.
-   If *list* is provided then it should be a list object with at least 8 entries, which will be filled in with the information.
-Otherwise a new list will be created and filled in.
-In both cases the return value of the method is the populated list.
+   Returns a dict

    The values in the list are:

-   - TEC value
-   - REC value
-   - number of times the controller enterted the Error Warning state (wrapped around to 0 after 65535) - CURRENTLY NOT IMPLEMENTED
+   - state: current state of the bus
+   - tx_failed_count: 	number of failed transmissions
+   - msgs_to_tx: 		messages in outbox ready to transmit
+   - rx_error_counter: 	number of errors on message recieve
+   - msgs_to_rx: 		number of messages in outbox
-   - number of times the controller enterted the Error Passive state (wrapped around to 0 after 65535) - CURRENTLY NOT IMPLEMENTED
+   - arb_lost_count:    number of times controller has lost arbitration
+   - rx_missed_count:   number of times inbox has overflowed and message was lost
-   - number of times the controller enterted the Bus Off state (wrapped around to 0 after 65535) - CURRENTLY NOT IMPLEMENTED
+   - bus_error_count:   number of times there was an error on the bus
-   - number of pending TX messages
-   - number of pending RX messages
+   - tx_error_counter:  number of times there was an error on message transmission
-   - Reserved

 .. method:: CAN.setfilter(bank, mode, fifo, params, \*, rtr)